-

 2021.10.21 Missouri v.
 Biden, No. 6:21-cv-00052 (S.D.
 Texas, Oct.
 21, 2021).

-On October 21, 2021, Missouri and Texas filed suit against the Biden administration for refusing to use funds appropriated by Congress for a southern border wall and for terminating contracts to perform construction on the wall.
+On October 21, 2021, Missouri and Texas filed suit against the Biden administration for refusing to use funds appropriated by Congress for a southern border wall and for terminating contracts to perform wall construction.

 **Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.**